canjs/can-view-parser/docs/attrEnd.md

-@function can-view-parser.ParserHandler.attrEnd attrEnd
+@function can-view-parser.ParseHandler.attrEnd attrEnd
-@parent can-view-parser.ParserHandler
+@parent can-view-parser.ParseHandler
 @signature `attrEnd(attrName)`

 Called at the end of parsing an attribute; after the [can-view-parser.ParserHandler.attrStart] and [can-view-parser.ParserHandler.attrValue] functions have been called.